Now accepting donations for Foster Children’s Resource Center

 Other upcoming activities may also be postponed or cancelled depending on what happens with the continued virus situation.
 Check this website for the latest updates and status of other upcoming TCMG activities.

-Our meeting on October 27th will be held online using the Zoom application.
-The meeting will begin at 6:00 PM PDT.
+Our final meeting for the year is the Annual Meeting and Holiday Party on December 6.
+Due to Covid-19 concerns, the in-person party has been cancelled and the meeting will be held online using the Zoom application.
+The meeting will begin at 6:00 PM.
 You can participate using any computer or device with the free Zoom software installed.
 If you require assistance installing Zoom, contact Steve Simmons or David Edgar.

 Note that anyone making a simulated journey to the meeting in their TC by driving a minimum of 10 miles on the day of the meeting will receive a point toward the Sargent Award.

-September recap: 31 members attended our September virtual (online) meeting.
+November recap: 26 members attended our November virtual (online) meeting.
 Five TCs drove a “simulated journey” to the meeting.
-Those TCs were driven by Edgar, Hunsberger, Loe, Simmons and Zucca.
+Those TCs were driven by Edgar, Hunsberger, Lemieux, Loe, and Simmons.

 For more meeting and event information, visit the Calendar Page.